rxweb/rxweb/docs/reactive-form-validators/validation-decorators/async.md

 ---
 title: async
-description: Async validation {{validatorType}} will allow the field to validate the unique value from server for that perticular field.
+description: Async validation {{validatorType}} will allow the field to validate the unique value from server for that particular field.
 This async validation can be customized according to the need.
 author: rxcontributortwo
 category: form-validations
 type:tabs